donbonifacio/blog/content/post/100-percent-test-coverage.md

 Having more tests can mean a slower test suite and a longer feedback loop to know if everything is ok.
 I do believe that we should track the overall speed of the test suites over time and should favor pure unit tests.
-Spliting the logic in pure functions and functions with side effects does help here.
+Splitting the logic in pure functions and functions with side effects does help here.

 If we have these stats, we can have a picture of how much time is added to the